 "stopRmp" indicates that the RMP shall cease playback.
 For this operation, the rmpurl property is not required and shall be ignored if present.

-"pauseRmp" indicates that the RMP shall suspend playback, freeze-frame, and mark the current position in the content.
+"pauseRmp" indicates that the RMP shall suspend playback and mark the current position in the content.

 "resumeRmp" indicates that the RMP shall continue playing from a previous pauseRmp operation.